zloether/Pwnage/README.md

 You'll need to have Python installed in order to run `pwnage.py`.
 Start by downloading and installing the latest version of [Python 3](https://www.python.org/downloads/).
 > *Note: `pwnage.py` has not been tested with Python 2 and will probably not work without changing some things.*

-After Python is installed, install the *Requests* library.
+After Python is installed, install the *requests* library.
 ```
 pip install requests
 ```